mofoj0e/ShipIt/README.md

 ## Some notes

-I am using a library called Redux Toolkit which allows me to write reducers in an mutable way.
+I am using a library called Redux Toolkit which allows me to write reducers in a mutable way.
 It also removes a lot of boiler plate code.